Please click each section heading for the full text of that section. Footnotes link to the bottom of this page.

 Key Missing Data

-Apart from some material in the Local Housing Needs Assessment for Aberdeen City [6], there appears to be no available data linking housing, ethnicity and reasons for homelessness across Grampian.
+Apart from some material in the Local Housing Needs Assessment for Aberdeen City, there appears to be no available data linking housing, ethnicity and reasons for homelessness across Grampian.

-Qualitative Data from Relevant Local Research
+Qualitative Data from Relevant Local Research (2018-2021)

-Speakers and participants in this online roundtable discussion highlighted key issues regarding access to housing due to Brexit.
+Speakers and participants highlighted key issues regarding access to housing due to Brexit.
 EU nationals now face the same ‘hostile environment’ as non-EU migrants, with exhaustive procedures to live and work in the UK.
 When landlords and employers are required to take nine steps to check someone’s status online, it is likely to lead to a preference for applicants with a British passport or physical residence permit.
 Participants felt there was not enough information and guidance about the changes arising from Brexit, reinforcing that landlords and employers do not have enough knowledge of the new rules, which can lead to discrimination.

 More broadly, people subjected to immigration controls have always been excluded from housing and homelessness provision, but prior to Brexit, this did not apply to EU citizens.
 Therefore, the Scottish Anti-Destitution strategy is undermined by Brexit and the impact of more people included in the No Recourse for Public Funds (NRPF) category.
 The absolute deadlines imposed by Brexit have made prevention of destitution much more complex.

-While most research participants did not feel their homes were overcrowded, nearly a third of ethnic minority participants felt their homes were sometimes too damp or too cold, and the same proportion found that housing related issues had resulted in a household member suffering a health problem.
+While most participants did not feel their homes were overcrowded, nearly a third of ethnic minority participants felt their homes were sometimes too damp or too cold, and the same proportion found that housing related issues had resulted in a household member suffering a health problem.
 The figure for Scottish/British participants was 18% and 8%, respectively.
 Many also highlighted a lack of affordable housing in Aberdeen City.

-Syrian New Scots in Aberdeenshire [9]
+New Scots (Syrian Refugees) in Aberdeenshire (Housing)

 Aberdeenshire Council faced significant logistical challenges in organising suitable housing for the Syrian New Scots community.
 When families began to arrive in 2015, they were initially given private accommodation rented by the council for a two year period, in a Private Sector Leasing (PSL) scheme.
 The expectation was that they would transition into more typical Private Residential Tenancies (PRTs) afterwards.
 This scheme worked well until 2019, when issues began to arise, including the changing needs of tenants (mobility, children, etc), and landlords wishing to sell or move back into their properties.
 Some landlords also wanted to end their legal agreement with Aberdeenshire Council, in order to charge higher rent.